-Connection redirection option (c)
+Group connection-redirection option (c)

-The c option is valid only for servers assigned to a server group.
+The c option is valid only for servers that are assigned to a server group.

 Use the c option to:

 - Balance the load across multiple database server instances. - Set High-Availability Data Replication (HDR) to transfer over to a backup database server in the event of a failure.